Jasmina95/task/README.md

 ### `npm install`

+3. In the server folder add .env file with following information:

+- PORT='port'
+- JWT_SECRET='YOUR_secret_key'
+- MONGO='Your mongoUri'

-3. Start the project by running following command in the server folder
+4. Start the project by running following command in the server folder

 ### `npm run dev`

-4. If problems occur, run frontend and backend separately.
+5. If problems occur, run frontend and backend separately.
 Use

 ### `npm run server`